 Suboxone is a medication approved for the treatment of opioid addiction and dependence.
-As part of medication-assisted treatment (MAT) regimen, Suboxone can help return the recovering individual to a life free of the intense highs and lows associated with opioid intoxication and withdrawal.
+As part of a medication-assisted treatment (MAT) regimen, Suboxone can help return the recovering individual to a life free of the intense highs and lows associated with opioid intoxication and withdrawal.

 Suboxone is comprised of two substances: